softvis-research/VISAP/README.md

 Both Java and JavaScript code roughly follow [1TBS formatting](https://en.wikipedia.org/wiki/Indentation_style#Variant:_1TBS_(OTBS)).
 Single lines of whitespace can be used to separate logical units in code blocks and source files, but should be minimized when not needed.

 JavaScript code is indented with tabs.
-No concessions need to be made for compatibility with older browsers, as such modern JS features are recommended to be used where applicable.
+No concessions need to be made for compatibility with older browsers.
+As such, modern JS features are recommended to be used where applicable.
 This includes using ``let`` and ``const`` over ``var`` where possible.

 Java code is indented with 4 spaces.
 Features up to relatively recent Java versions are fair game, but check with people before pushing the current minimum version requirements (under [Compiling the Generator](README.md#compiling-the-generator)).